-Because let’s face it, despite reaching your goal, you might still need more capital appreciation going forward.
-If you consider the amount of time you’re likely to spend in retirement, which could be 30 years or more, it becomes clear a need still exists for capital growth from stocks and some form of income.
+And let’s face it, despite reaching your goal, you might still need more capital appreciation going forward.
+If you consider the amount of time you’re likely to spend in retirement, which could be 30 years or more, it becomes clear a need still exists for capital growth from stocks and also some combination of income-generating assets.

 How do Target Date Funds Work?

 Target date funds offer the simplicity of investing in one product and having the asset allocation change over time as you age.
 This allows for a transition from more stocks to more fixed-income and cash-equivalent investments to match your recommended risk levels by age.

 This transition, referred to as the “glide path,” can help investors who do not pay close attention to their retirement holdings across time.
 An investor need only select the fund best-matched to their intended retirement date and hold the investment.

 This results in better tax consequences (discussed below) and eases concern by not needing to worry about rebalancing, asset selection, or any other investing due diligence.

 According to a CNBC article, one man who held employer-sponsored retirement accounts from 4 previous employers and one from his most recent employer, saw his losses would have been significantly less had all the assets been invested in an equivalent target fund in his most-recent employer’s retirement fund.

 His previous employers’ retirement accounts heavily invested in stock portfolios and resulted in far steeper losses than he would have under a comparable stock/bond allocation in his target fund.
 Target date funds would have transitioned some of his funds from stocks to bonds and possibly resulted in smaller losses.